 It's important to understand that at some point, your web hosting provider is going to raise your prices.
 Ask the sales team when this will occur – it could be after the first month or year, or the next time you try to renew your contract.
 If you're content with your services, it may be worth it to pay the higher rates or attempt to negotiate pricing.
 If you're not satisfied, however, it's a good idea to have an exit plan in place.

-Additional fees: As with any service offering, there are always fees.
-We tried to analyze each company's protocol around domain registration fees.
-Many companies provide a free domain name for an allotted amount of time – generally one year.
-After this allotted time, you will be charged a yearly fee to keep your domain name registered to your business.
-If you cancel your services at any point (even during the moneyback guarantee period), many companies will keep a fee for domain registration, even if they offered the domain name to you for free for the first year.
-It's a good idea to ask the company's sales team about domain fees, set up fees, early cancellation fees and any other additional fees.
-Again, it's important to have a clear understanding of exactly what you're paying for.
+As with any service offering, there are always fees.
+We tried to analyze each company's protocol for domain registration fees.
+Many companies provide a free domain name for an allotted time – generally one year.
+After this time, you will be charged an annual fee to keep your domain name registered to your business.
+If you cancel your services at any point (even during the money-back guarantee period), many companies will keep a fee for domain registration, even if they offered the domain name to you for free.
+It's a good idea to ask the company's sales team about domain fees, setup fees, early cancellation fees and any other additional fees.
+A key element to comparing web hosting companies is understanding exactly what you're paying for.

 Many providers will automatically renew your service at the end of your contract term.
 You may need to provide written notice 30 days in advance to cancel your service at the end of your contract term.
 The renewal process is usually outlined in your terms of service, but you can also talk to a sales representative to clarify the terms of your contract.